 The code can be automatically reformatted using the following command (which uses isort and Black).
-Flake8 errors may need to be fixed by hand.
+Flake8 and mypy errors will often need to be fixed by hand.

 '''

 $ make fmt

 '''

 You can build the docs, and make sure they build, with the following command (which uses Sphinx).